Types of Social Media Campaigns

 When it comes to social media campaigns for brands, the options are truly endless.
 Social is not black and white, which means the formula for what social campaign makes the most sense for your brand also isn’t necessarily clear.
-The best way to figure out what type of social campaign works best for your brand and your following is to test a variety of campaigns!
+The best way to figure out what types of campaigns works best for your brand and your following is to test a variety of campaigns!
 That’s one of the best things about social media – if your campaign is an utter flop, all you can do is try again next week with a brand new idea.

-Polls are not only a great tool to increase your page engagement, but also to gain valuable insights into your customers.
+Polls are not only a great tool to increase your page engagement, but also to gain valuable insights into your existing customers.
 Polls can be used on Facebook, Twitter, Instagram Stories, and Instagram Posts, although the way you will execute the poll will be different on each channel.

 Polls on Facebook